Battle of Cinghinarele Island: Battle

-On 2 October, the Romanian batteries on the island opened fire at ypassing warships belonging to the Austro-Hungarian Navy's Groups I and IV of the Danube Flotilla.
+On 2 October, the Romanian batteries on the island opened fire at bypassing warships belonging to the Austro-Hungarian Navy's Groups I and IV of the Danube Flotilla.
 The Romanian guns holed Group I's coal barge, forcing the naval formation to run for cover in order to make repairs.
 Group IV decided not to risk shell fire hitting its fuel barge, and thus waited until nightfall before moving on.
 The two naval groups finally arrived a Ryahovo on the morning of 3 October.
 However, there they discovered that the Romanians had repaired damage to the bridge and were retreating across it.
 On 7 October, Group II of Austro-Hungarian monitors (Inn and Sava), along with a German artillery battery of 100 mm guns, began a bombardment of the Cinghinarele.
 On the 8th, a combined force of German infantry and Austro-Hungarian combat engineers overran the island, capturing the six guns along with 130 prisoners.
 The flotilla's minesweeping detachment subsequently cleared the channel.